lambdaclass/starknet-replay/README.md

 * cargo run block-range 90000 90002 mainnet
 ```

+> [!IMPORTANT]
+> Compiled contracts are cached to disk at `compiled_programs` directory.
+This saves time when reexecuting transactions, but can also cause errors if you try to run a contract that was compiled with a different Cairo Native version.
+>
+> Make sure to remove the directory every time you update the Cairo Native version.
+Running `make clean` will automatically remove it.

 ### Benchmarks

 To run benchmarks with the replay crate, you can use either `bench-block-range` or `bench-tx` commands.
 These make sure to cache all needed information (including cairo native compilation) before the actual execution.
 To use it you must compile the binary under the benchmark flag.